Operating Readiness Services

 A workflow design engagement for firms that need engagement, time, and matter flow to line up across delivery, operations, and reporting.

-Usually 2 to 4 weeks from intake through decision packet.
+Usually 2 to 4 weeks from intake through the final workflow and repair packet.

 Ontology-Backed Domain Research & System Design